What is "New Media"?

 A popular misconception is that we are a "new" media center, so many ask if there was an “old” media center.
 Actually, we are a center for new media (Wikipedia link).

 The New Media Center offers one-on-one assistance and training in hardware and software.
 We provide one to two hour training for small classes (under 30 students) in Adobe Photoshop, Adobe InDesign, and Final Cut Pro.
-We also provide sales of blank DVDs and CDs.
-Color printing is available for a fee.
-Student and department account numbers accepted as well as checks.
-We cannot accept cash or credit cards.
+We also provide limited quantities of blank DVDs and CDs.
+Color printing is available for academic/research purposes only.

 The New Media Center will digitize analog materials free of charge for use in current / upcoming courses and for research purposes upon request by a faculty member.
 Contact or drop by the NMC to learn more.